What our Guests are Saying

 Some of the one-of-a-kind rooms and suites have kitchens, working fireplaces and several bedrooms.
 One has a lovely terrace.
 Features include high ceilings, antique iron and brass beds, lace curtains and country quilts.

 No meals, but a gourmet breakfast basket with items from a celebrated local foodie is available.

 Named for the year it was built, this historic home now serves as a quaint five-room inn.
-Each unit (including two multiroom suites) is like a miniapartment, with a kitchenette, private bath, queen beds, working fireplace and period-style furnishings.
-All the rooms are light-filled, with airy 12ft ceilings, while the suites, on the upper floors, can sleep up to five.
+Each unit (including two multi-room suites) is like a mini apartment, with a kitchenette, private bath, queen beds, working fireplace and period-style furnishings.
+All the rooms are light-filled, with airy 12ft ceilings, while the suites, on the upper floors, can sleep up to three.

 This is a great value place for the neighborhood.
 But note that this is a characterful, vintage structure: there is no elevator, the floors are a bit creaky, and in winter, heat is provided by steam radiators.
 Our independent authors have visited 1871 House and selected this as one of our recommended hotels in New York City.

 Metropolis: Japan’s No. 1 English Magazine: Alternative Stays in New York: A new breed of accommodation offers the best of hotels and apartments